-- Acupuncture with therapeutic exercises – moderately recommended for pain relief, ROM, and function.
+- Acupuncture with therapeutic exercises – is moderately recommended for pain relief, ROM, and function.

-- Continuous passive motion recommended for short-term pain relief but did not improve ROM or function.
+- Continuous passive motion was recommended for short-term pain relief but did not improve ROM or function.

-- Deep heat may be used for pain relief and improving ROM.
+- Deep heat may be used for pain relief and to improve ROM.

-- Therapeutic Ultrasound for pain relief, improving ROM or function is not recommended and delayed the improvement (Jain TK et al. 2014).
+- Therapeutic Ultrasound for pain relief and improving ROM or function is not recommended and delays the improvement (Jain TK et al. 2014).
 The study also noted that adding an ultrasound treatment modality did not provide any additional benefits for the treatment of the frozen shoulder.

-- High-intensity Laser Therapy (HILT): Study noted that HILT (non-invasive procedure) provided significant pain relief at 3 and 8 weeks, but not at later stages.
+- High-intensity Laser Therapy (HILT): Study noted that HILT (a non-invasive procedure) provided significant pain relief at 3 and 8 weeks but not at later stages.
 Further study is still required.